RoboGardenerTeam/YOLOv5/README.md

 * install requirements
   * %cd /content/yolov5/
   * !pip install -r requirements.txt
-* you can download weights 'best.pt' and ' ', and jump to the detect section to use them from here
+* you can download weights 'best.pt' and 'last.pt', and jump to the detect section to use them from here
 * make a new folder and name it as 'dataset' and upload your dataset
 * split dataset into train and validation (only if dataset isn't splitted into two)
   * %cd /